My Year Without Coffee: A Naturopath's Journey

 In the long term, this cycle of activation and excitement creates a dependency and the feeling (which I know too well) that you can conquer the world on coffee alone, which can become part of your everyday routine.

-As you can imagine, in our already stressful lives, activating your adrenal glands to make more adrenaline than usual is not going to be healthy in the long run.
+As you can imagine, in our already stressful lives, activating our adrenal glands to produce more adrenaline than usual is not healthy in the long run.

 But what happens when you give up coffee?

-Now, I looked into this for some time, I read other people’s accounts of how they gave up coffee, and after only a few days, they were back on the path to a healthy coffee-free life.
+I have been researching this for some time now.
+I have read accounts of people who gave up coffee and, after only a few days, were back on the path to a healthy, coffee-free life.
 But that’s not always going to be the case.

 I’ll tell you about what has happened to me.

-I was already pretty stressed, I’m generally a bit of an anxious person, but I had created a stressful environment in my home life.
-I was using coffee to keep myself upright and functional, to the point where I was considering getting one of those tiny fridge magnets with a messy looking cat on it that says “Coffee addict”.
+I was already pretty stressed – I’m generally a bit anxious – but I had created a stressful environment in my home life.
+I used coffee to keep myself upright and functional, to the point that I considered getting one of those tiny fridge magnets with a messy-looking cat on it that said, “Coffee addict.”

-Seriously, it took more than a few days to feel like coffee was no longer needed for me.
+Seriously, it took me more than a few days to realise that I no longer needed coffee.
 As I mentioned earlier, I have given up coffee many times but never really felt like I had succeeded.

-For me, I was often trying to give up coffee when I had a whole lot of other things going on.
+I often tried to give up coffee when I had a lot of other things going on.
 That’s probably not a good time.

 For those of you who have been following my story for a few years now, you will know that I embarked on a big journey of decluttering and simplifying my life (read my article The Health Benefits of Decluttering Your Life).
 It’s almost like I needed to streamline things BEFORE I could give up coffee.

-I also think there is a significant psychological component to this process, not just physiological.
-I had been practising ‘letting things go’, material possessions, things that I thought were part of my identity, and people who were no longer beneficial for me.
-Yeah, I Marie Kondoed much of my life and I was ready to feel vulnerable enough to accept how I truly felt underneath my coffee addiction.
+I also think there is a significant psychological component to this process, not just a physiological one.
+I had been practising ‘letting things go’ – material possessions, things that I thought were part of my identity, and people who were no longer beneficial to me.
+Yeah, I Marie Kondoed much of my life, and I was ready to feel vulnerable enough to accept how I truly felt underneath my coffee addiction.

 In all honesty, I felt pretty crappy.
-I had become accustomed to my high energy, super-efficient way of doing things.
-I think this stark contrast of energy levels was what was keeping me feeling low for so long.
+I had become accustomed to my high-energy, super-efficient way of doing things.
+I think this stark contrast of energy levels kept me feeling low for so long.

 So, how did I get through it?

-I learned that eating well, resting well, and above all, physical activity was the best way to ensure that I had enough energy to get through the day.
+I learned that eating well, resting well, and, above all, engaging in physical activity were the best ways to ensure that I had enough energy to get through the day.

-I had become so dependent on coffee that I had forgotten that a good walk on the beach, a delicious well-prepared meal and a good night sleep were essential to help with energy manufacture and wellbeing.
+I had become so dependent on coffee that I had forgotten that a good walk on the beach, a delicious, well-prepared meal, and a good night’s sleep were essential for energy production and well-being.

-If you would like to share your experiences with giving up coffee, please let me know in the comments.
+If you want to share your experiences with giving up coffee, please let me know in the comments.

 The information provided in this article is for information purposes only and should not be taken as medical advice.
 We recommend you consult with a GP or other healthcare professional before taking any action based on this article.
 While the author uses best endeavours to provide accurate and true content, the author makes no guarantees or promises regarding the accuracy, reliability or completeness of the information presented.
 If you rely on any information provided in this article, you do so at your own risk.